Get and compare free US home mortgage, refinance and equity loan quote from the lowest interest rate lenders

 What is a mortgage prepayment penalty and is it generally advisable to get a mortgage that has one?

-A prepayment penalty allows the lender to charge a borrower additional interest, typically six months worth, when a mortgage is repaid during the penalty period, which is usually somewhere in the first three to five years of the mortgage.
-If a mortgage does have a prepayment penalty, this is clearly stated within the mortgage disclosures, mortgage note or prepayment penalty rider to the note.
+A prepayment penalty allows the lender to charge a borrower additional interest, typically six months worth, when a it is repaid during the penalty period, which is usually somewhere in the first three to five years of the mortgage.
+If a mortgage does have a prepayment penalty, this is clearly stated within the disclosures, mortgage note or prepayment penalty rider to the note.
 The advantage of taking a mortgage with a prepayment penalty is that it could carry a lower rate of interest or you may be permitted to take a it without paying for non-recurring closing costs.
 Will the lender require an appraisal of the property?
 If so, will I receive a copy of it?

 Can I avoid having to buy mortgage insurance?